What is a Stair Railing?

 More applications are flooring and furniture because oak has a vibrant color and a beautiful grain.
 Wooden structural elements can be left exposed or wrapped in a lovely cladding material.

 Mahogany indoor wood stair railing designs are exotic and alluring.
 Mahogany is a durable hardwood that repels water.
-Mahogany interior stair railing systems posses a deep color and an attractive grain that stains beautifully.
+Mahogany interior stair railing systems possess a deep color and an attractive grain that stains beautifully.
 Although mahogany is an expensive type of wood and not widely available, it is desirable for cabinetry, shipbuilding, and musical instruments.

 Indoor wooden stair railing kits made of spruce, pine, or fir (SPF) are affordable and straightforward.
 SPF describes a category of low-density softwoods with a lighter appearance.